Skip to content

 In a hurry?
 TL;DR

-• 2A teaspoon of neutron star material weighs around 6 billion tonnes.
+• 1A teaspoon of neutron star material weighs 6 billion tonnes, heavier than all humans combined.

 Why It Matters

-A single teaspoon of neutron star material would weigh roughly 6 billion tonnes, which is equivalent to the weight of every human being on Earth combined or about 900 Great Pyramids of Giza.
+A single teaspoon of neutron star material would weigh approximately 6 billion tonnes.
+To put that into perspective, it's roughly equivalent to the mass of every human being on Earth combined, or a stacked pile of 900 Great Pyramids of Giza.
+This staggering density makes neutron stars the second densest objects in the universe, surpassed only by black holes.

 The Scale of Stellar Density

-Unlike white dwarfs, which are supported by electron degeneracy pressure, neutron stars are supported by neutron degeneracy pressure.
-This allows them to pack the mass of 1.4 suns into a city-sized sphere roughly 20 kilometres in diameter.
+Unlike white dwarfs, which are supported by electron degeneracy pressure, neutron stars are held up by neutron degeneracy pressure.
+This allows them to pack the mass of 1.4 times our Sun into a sphere only about 20 kilometres in diameter — roughly the size of a city.

 The Discovery of the Impossible

-In 1967, Jocelyn Bell Burnell and Antony Hewish detected regular radio pulses coming from space.
-Originally nicknamed LGM-1 for Little Green Men, these signals were later identified as pulsars—rapidly spinning neutron stars.
+Everything changed in 1967 when Jocelyn Bell Burnell and Antony Hewish detected highly regular radio pulses from space.
+Initially dubbed "LGM-1" (for Little Green Men), these signals were soon identified as pulsars—rapidly spinning neutron stars that emit beams of radiation.
+This discovery transformed neutron stars from theoretical curiosities into tangible, observable cosmic entities.

 “The discovery of pulsars transformed neutron stars from mathematical curiosities into observable physical realities.”